2020 Midwest derecho: Utility damage and outages

 After the storm, Linn County peaked at over 95 percent power loss to residents due to infrastructure damage, with Cedar Rapids experiencing a maximum 98 percent power loss.
 Thousands of electrical poles and miles of wire were downed; many residential gas connections were also broken.
 Radio masts and towers were damaged or destroyed, causing radio outages and dysfunctional mobile phone service.

 On August 12, Mediacom said 57,000 modems were offline across eastern Iowa, most of them in the Cedar Rapids area; two days later, nearly 10,000 of those customers were still without service.
 On August 14, a hundred engineering and support personnel of the Iowa National Guard were activated to assist the region.
 A week after the storm, 75,000 Iowans, most of them in Linn County, still lacked electricity.
+There were 40,000 Iowans in Cedar Rapids left without power up to at least August 17.
 On August 19, the Linn County Rural Electric Cooperative announced 99 percent power restoration to its customers.
 By September 22, hundreds of Mediacom and ImOn customers still remained without internet service.